Horton-in-Ribblesdale railway station

 Horton-in-Ribblesdale is a railway station on the Settle and Carlisle Line, which runs between Carlisle and Leeds via Settle.
-The station, situated 47 mi 40 chain north-west of Leeds, serves the village of Horton-in-Ribblesdale, Craven in North Yorkshire, England.
-It is owned by Network Rail and managed by Northern Trains.
+The station, situated 47 mi 40 chain north-west of Leeds, serves the village of Horton-in-Ribblesdale in North Yorkshire, England.
+It is owned by Network Rail and managed by Northern.

 History

 The station was completed by the Midland Railway in 1876 and was opened for passengers on 1 May.
 It was initially named "Horton".
 The London Midland and Scottish Railway absorbed the Midland Railway on 1 January 1923 and renamed the station as Horton-in-Ribblesdale on 26 September 1927.

 The station buildings were designed by the Midland Railway company architect John Holloway Sanders.

 The station is currently (2019) served and managed by Northern, as are all the trains calling at the station.
 It is unstaffed, with no ticket vending facilities (so tickets can only be purchased in advance or on the train – Northern has stated it plans to provide a ticket machine here in the future).
 The station waiting room is open for public use, having been restored by the Settle & Carlisle Railway Trust in 2002 as part of a wider refurbishment of the main buildings on the eastern side (other parts of the building are rented out for commercial use).

 It is located near to Pen-y-ghent, one of the mountains known collectively as the Yorkshire Three Peaks.
 The station and the village of Horton-in-Ribblesdale are at 850 feet above sea level, as stated on the decorative station information board, and are about 6 mi north of Settle.

 In the 1950s and 1960s under stationmaster Taylor, Horton won the "Best Kept Station" award for 17 consecutive years.
 The station lost its passenger service on 4 May 1970, but reopened in July 1986, along with several other local stations on the line under British Rail.
-Goods traffic was handled at the station until 1964, with sidings at the southern end serving the nearby Horton Quarry continuing in use until the early 1980s.
-These were removed after the station signal box was decommissioned in 1986, but plans to reinstate them (as was done at nearby Arcow Quarry in 2016) are currently under consideration.
+Goods traffic was handled at the station until 1964, with sidings at the southern end serving wagonload traffic from the nearby Horton Quarry continuing in use until the early 1980s.
+These were removed after the station signal box was decommissioned in 1984, but plans to reinstate them (as was done at nearby Arcow Quarry in 2016) have been approved, with the new connection into the quarry from the main line commissioned in June 2025.